Chairperson: Dr. John L. Conant

 Web site: http://www.indstate.edu/econ/

-The Department of Economics offers one curriculum leading to a bachelor of arts or a bachelor of science degree.
-Candidates for either degree must successfully complete the University requirement of a minimum of 120 credits, including Foundational Studies course work, as well as requirements for the departmental major.
-A minor or second major is recommended, but is not required for either degree.
+The Department of Economics offers one curriculum leading to a bachelor of science degree.
+Candidates must successfully complete the University requirement of a minimum of 120 credits, including Foundational Studies course work, as well as requirements for the departmental major.
+A minor or second major is recommended, but is not required.

 Economics majors and minors can, with the assistance of their departmental advisor, design interdisciplinary programs of study in any area of economics through the careful selection of electives from other departments of the University.
 Such planning might be particularly attractive to students interested in pursuing graduate study in law, business, journalism, or the social sciences.
 Internship or co-op work experiences can be arranged through the University’s Career Center for students interested in careers in business management, government administration, labor relations, economic analysis, banking, and urban planning.
 The department also offers concentrations in economics that lead to teaching licensure and a bachelor’s degree in social studies education.

 The department assigns each student a faculty academic advisor.
 Majors and minors in the Department of Economics are encouraged to maintain good contact with their advisor, and are expected to work with their advisor prior to registration each semester.
 Students who do so are more likely to meet their goals and achieve academic success.
 Students can find their assigned advisor by consulting the college, the department, or their Degree Audit Tools.

 The department houses the Center for Economic Education, which provides opportunities for elementary and secondary education majors to develop and present grade appropriate lesson plans for economic education.
 The mission of the center is to provide basic economic instruction, appropriate grade level curriculum materials, and training in the methods of economic instruction to kindergarten-12 teachers, both pre-service and in-service.